 Fiji

 Fiji gained independence from the United Kingdom in 1970 and formally became a republic in 1987 following an indigenous-led military coup that overthrew a multi-ethnic coalition and removed Queen Elizabeth II as the head of state.
-Subsequent developments reflected the strong degree of ethnic divisions within the country, including between indigenous Fijians, known as the “i-Taukei" and Indo-Fijians.
+Subsequent developments reflected prominent ethnic divisions within the country, including between indigenous Fijians, known as the “i-Taukei" and Indo-Fijians.
 Most of the latter were brought to Fiji as indentured laborers in the late 19th and early 20th centuries and comprised a majority of the population as recently as the 1980s.
 After independence, protests and nationalist rhetoric surrounded most elections, as partisan politics often fell along ethnic lines.
 Fiji’s political history has been dominated by four coups d’état, most recently in 2006, and military domination of the government.
-The indigenous ethnonationalist-led coups in 1987 and 2000 triggered significant outmigration of Indo-Fijians, and i-Taukei now make up a slight majority.
+The Indigenous ethnonationalist-led coups in 1987 and 2000 triggered significant outmigration of Indo-Fijians, and i-Taukei now make up a slight majority.
 The current constitution, adopted in 2013, enshrines the military as the guarantors of democracy and well-being, which has perpetuated its centrality to Fijian politics and shields it from civilian oversight.

 Fiji’s parliament passed a bill allowing voters to register using the name by which they are commonly known on 11 July, overriding a 2021 law that required voters to register using a name that matched their birth certificate.
 The previous law was criticized as discriminating against women who took their spouse’s surnames with marrying, as it required them to legally change their name on their birth certificate in order to register to vote.